AyushPradhan9/AyushPradhan9/README.md

-### Hi there, I'm Ayush - aka [git-ayush-pradhan][website] 👋
+### Hi there, I'm [Ayush Pradhan][website] 👋

 ## I'm an undergraduate student, busy patching my virtual world!
 - 🔭 I’m currently working on a [DesktopChatApp](https://github.com/git-ayush-pradhan/GroupChatApp)
 - 🌱 I’m currently learning about AWS!
-- 👯 I’m looking to collaborate on more exceptional projects!
+- 👯 I’m looking to collaborate in more exceptional projects!
-- 🤔 I’m looking for help with web crawling for [priceComaparer](https://github.com/git-ayush-pradhan/PriceComparator)
+- 🤔 I’m looking for help with Web Crawling for [priceComaparer](https://github.com/git-ayush-pradhan/PriceComparator)
 - 🥅 2020 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love playing fps games and am Omen main in Valorant